Mixed Winter Citrus and Avocado Salad with Cilantro and Mint

 - Splash hot sauce, to taste Add to list

-- 1 ripe organic avocado, peeled and cut into 3/4-inch chunks Add to list
+- 1 avocado, peeled and cut into 3/4-inch chunks Add to list

-Very gently toss together all of the ingredients except the avocado.
-Season the mixture to your taste and then fold in the avocado.
-Serve as a lively side dish to Spicy Black Beans.
+Very gently toss together all the ingredients except the avocado.
+Season mixture to your taste and then fold in avocado.

 Recipe by, PCC Chef